Direct Answer

 + 1 blank path

-Layer 1 — Provenance tier (first decision)
+Layer 1 — Product path and evidence timing (first decision)

 Layer 2 — Creation scenario (7 paths, pre-mapped claim language)